riccardo-negri/ing-sw-2022-Mello-Montanari-Negri/deliveries/moves.md

 - **MotherNatureMovement (int steps):** During the second part of the action phase, the players needs to move mother nature by X amount of steps
 - ***CloudChoice (int cloudId, List\<StudentColor> extracted):** During the third and last part of the action phase, the player needs to choose a cloud to take the students from.
-If that student is the last student playing in the round the move CloudChoice
+If that student is the last student playing in the round refill the clouds from the bag

 ### Activate character:
 Can be sent at any moment during the action phase